gatsby-uc/gatsby-plugin-pinterest/CONTRIBUTING.md

 > pull requests from branches on your fork.
 To do this, run:
 >
 > ```
-> git remote add upstream https://github.com/kentcdodds/<%= moduleName %>
+> git remote add upstream https://github.com/robinmetral/gatsby-plugin-pinterest
 > git fetch upstream
 > git branch --set-upstream-to=upstream/master master
 > ```